The stable graph: the metric space scaling limit of a critical random graph with i.i.d. power-law degrees: Background

 We are concerned with the setting where the degrees themselves are independent and identically distributed random variables $D_1, D_2, \ldots, D_n$.
 An immediate issue is that we cannot guarantee that $\sum_{i=1}^n D_i$ is even.
 We get around this problem by always assuming that if $\sum_{i=1}^n D_i$ is odd, then we in fact give vertex $n$ degree $D_n + 1$.
 For the regime and properties in which we are interested, this makes only a negligible difference, and we will ignore it in the sequel.
 Write $\nu = (\nu_k)_{k \ge 1}$ for the probability mass function of $D_1$, that is $\nu_k = \Prob{D_1 = k}$, $k \ge 1$.
 Let $\mathbf{M}_n(\nu)$ be the multigraph resulting from the configuration model with these degrees.
 It remains to resolve the issue that the degree sequence may, in principle, be non-graphical.
 However, it is possible to show that if $D_1$ has finite variance and $\theta = \theta(\nu) =\E{D_1(D_1-1)}/\E{D_1}$ then

-and the right-hand side is strictly positive.
+and the right-hand side is strictly positive (see for instance Proposition 7.13 of \cite{RemcoBook}).
 Let $\mathbf{G}_n(\nu)$ be a graph with the distribution of $\mathbf{M}_n(\nu)$ conditioned to be simple; this is our uniform random graph with i.i.d.\ $\nu$-distributed degrees, and is the main object of study in this paper.

 If $\nu_k \sim c k^{-(\alpha+2)}$ for some $\alpha \in (1,2)$ as $k \to \infty$, we will have that $\max_{1 \le i \le n} D_i = \Theta_{\mathbb{P}}(n^{1/(\alpha+1)})$.
 We will see in the sequel that vertices of degree $\Theta(n^{1/{(\alpha+1)}})$ play an important role in the structure of the graph, and ``show up'' in the scaling limit as vertices of infinite degree (often known as \emph{hubs}).
 However, since $\alpha > 1$, with high probability we will not observe edges directly joining two vertices of degree $\Theta(n^{1/(\alpha+1)})$ and, indeed, the vertices of highest degree will be typically well-separated.
 If $\E{D_1^3} < \infty$, on the other hand, then $\max_{1 \le i \le n} D_i = o_{\mathbb{P}}(n^{1/3})$ and there are no hubs in the limit.